-1. Students are required to determine if they can meet all the technical standards with or without reasonable accommodations.

-2. Upon acceptance to a program of study, all students will be required to sign a statement indicating that they are able to meet all technical standards.
+- 1. Students are required to determine if they can meet all the technical standards with or without reasonable accommodations. - 2.
+Upon acceptance to a program of study, all students will be required to sign a statement

-3. Newly enrolling LSUHSC-NO students with disabilities who are requesting reasonable accommodations are required to register with the Office of Disability Services.
+- 3. Newly enrolling LSUHSC-NO students with disabilities who are requesting reasonable accommodations are required to register with the Office of Disability Services.
 (Students with disabilities who are not requesting reasonable accommodations are not required to register.)
-This action should take place as soon as possible after notification of acceptance.
-4. Currently enrolled students are required to register their need for accommodations as soon as their need is identified.
+This action should take place as soon as possible after notification of acceptance. - 4.
+Currently enrolled students are required to register their need for accommodations as soon as their need is identified.
 Students requesting accommodations are responsible for providing necessary documentation.
 Costs associated with documentation are the responsibility of students.
 Information regarding one's disability is confidential and shared only on a professional need-to-know basis.